shaardie/blog.haardiek.org/generators-in-go.md

 So now you have hopefully a better understanding about generators in Go.
 You can also find the code on [GitHub](https://github.com/shaardie/golang-fibonacci-generators).
-If you have further questions or comments drop mail.
+If you have further questions or comments drop me a mail.

 Happy hacking!